khubaibul/learning-platform-client/README.md

 - Users can easily be logged out from the user profile page by clicking Log Out.
 - There is also a FAQ page where common questions answer is given.

-### The technology used in CSE From Home Web Applications
+### The Technology Used In CSE From Home Web Applications

 1. React
 2. Firebase